filose/skinr/README.md

 # skinr
 Minimal JavaScript plugin to help style `<select>` elements.
 Built with es6 and Redux.

+## Setup
+Install depencies with `npm install` then run webpack dev server with `npm start` or create production builds with `npm run build`

 **N.B. _Not_ production-ready.**

 ## Config